Eggplant, prunes, and other fruits and vegetables rich in iron for fertility

 So what foods in particular can help improve the odds of getting pregnant?
 Here’s what current research says on the matter.

-(Note that if you’re personally concerned about your own fertility, consider taking the Everlywell Women’s Fertility Test).
+(Note that if you’re personally concerned about your own fertility, consider taking the Everlywell at-home Women’s Fertility Test).

 HIGH-FIBER, LOW-GLYCEMIC CARBS